UCLNatSci/Electromagnetism-Fluids-and-Waves/electromagnetism/maxwelleqns.md

 {\bf F} = Q\left( {\bf E} + {\bf v} \times {\bf B} \right) + Q_m\left( {\bf B} - \frac{1}{c^2}{\bf v} \times {\bf E} \right)
 ```
 where $Q_m$ is the size of the magnetic charge.
 No current evidence of these in nature, but symmetry breaking of GUT theories suggest they
-should have existed and ideas like cosmic inflation\footnote{For more on cosmic inflation, check out any good lecture course on
-\href{http://www.damtp.cam.ac.uk/user/tong/cosmo/cosmo.pdf}<b>cosmology</b>} are proposed to explain the non-observation just as a vast
+should have existed and ideas like cosmic inflation are proposed to explain the non-observation just as a vast
 dilution within our observable universe.
 The observed quantisation of electric charge, into chunks no smaller than $\pm q_e$ can be
-explained by the presence of a <em> single</em>  magnetic monopole in our universe, as Dirac proposed in 1931\footnote{Dirac's paper can
+explained by the presence of a <em> single</em>  magnetic monopole in our universe, as Dirac proposed in 1931.
+A good paper on magnetic
-be found at \href{https://doi.org/10.1098/rspa.1931.0130}<b>Proc.
-Royal Soc.
-London , A133 (1931)</b>}.
+monopoles is [here](https://doi.org/10.1080/00107514.2012.685693), Dirac's paper can be found [here](https://doi.org/10.1098/rspa.1931.0130) and for more on
+cosmic inflation, check out any good lecture course on, such as these from [DMTP](http://www.damtp.cam.ac.uk/user/tong/cosmo/cosmo.pdf).